|Nutrition Facts (per serving)|

 Gather the ingredients.

-Whisk 1/4 cup lemon juice, olive oil, oregano, and a dash of salt and pepper in a large bowl.
+Whisk 1/4 cup of the lemon juice, olive oil, oregano, and a dash of salt and pepper in a large bowl.
 Add salmon fillets, turning to coat.
 Refrigerate salmon for 10 minutes.

 Preheat grill for medium-high heat.
 Brush and oil grill grates.
-Grill salmon about 4 minutes a side, depending on thickness of salmon and type of grill.
+Grill salmon about 4 minutes a side, depending on the thickness of salmon and the type of grill.

-Heat remaining 1/2 cup lemon juice in a small saucepan over medium heat.
+Heat the remaining 1/2 cup lemon juice in a small saucepan over medium heat.
 Simmer 5 to 7 minutes until it becomes more opaque and reduces to 1/3 cup.
 Remove from heat and add butter and a pinch of salt.
 When butter is melted, stir in capers.
 Taste and add more salt if necessary.

-Divide salmon among four plates.
+Divide salmon among 4 plates.
 Serve with a drizzle of lemon caper sauce over each salmon fillet.